agmanuelian/Meraki_Facemask_Detector/README.md

-# Meraki_Facemask_Detector
+# Meraki Facemask Detector

+## Description

-Integration between Meraki MV Cameras and Amazon Rekognition to detect whether the detected person is wearing a facemask or not.
+This project integrates Meraki MV Cameras through their APIs to perform a deeper analysis on Amazon Rekognition, to detect when a person is detected if it's wearing a facemask or not.